pkiraly/pkiraly.github.io/_posts/2016-04-09-third-report.md

 ## Events, presentation, article

-The big news is that the Europeana [Data Quality Committee](http://pro.europeana.eu/page/data-quality-committee) as a Europeana Network and EuropeanaTech Working Group is formed in March.
+The big news is that the Europeana [Data Quality Committee](http://pro.europeana.eu/page/data-quality-committee){:target="_blank"} as a Europeana Network and EuropeanaTech Working Group is formed in March.
 It is a great honor, that I was involved.
 We have a quite active message board, a bi-weekly teleconference and a bi-yearly face-to-face meeting.

 <img src="{{ site.url }}/assets/gwdg-nachrichten.png" class="real" title="GWDG Nachrichten" alt="GWDG Nachrichten" />

-I wrote an [article for GWDG Nachrichten](https://www.gwdg.de/documents/20182/27257/GN_3-2016_www.pdf) about the metadata quality issues in Europeana covering the roles of the Data Quality Committee, and Mr Yahyapour, the director of GWDG wrote a recommendation in the editorial column.
+I wrote an [article for GWDG Nachrichten](https://www.gwdg.de/documents/20182/27257/GN_3-2016_www.pdf){:target="_blank"} about the metadata quality issues in Europeana covering the roles of the Data Quality Committee, and Mr Yahyapour, the director of GWDG wrote a recommendation in the editorial column.
 The GWDG Nachrichten is circulated in the Göttingen Campus and in Max Planck Institutes.

 <img src="{{ site.url }}/assets/networkshop.png" class="real" title="networkshop" alt="networkshop" />

 I presented the research in Networkshop 2016 conference at the end of March in my home town.
 It was exceptional for me that I talked at the Auditorium Maximum of the University of Debrecen where I saw soo many unforgottable concerts, movies and speachhes as a teenager.
 Unfortunatelly I was the very last speaker on that day, and there were no time left for discussions.
-Here you can see [the slides](http://www.slideshare.net/pkiraly/a-jk-s-a-rosszak-metaadatok-minsgellenrzse) however they are in Hungarian.
+Here you can see [the slides](http://www.slideshare.net/pkiraly/a-jk-s-a-rosszak-metaadatok-minsgellenrzse){:target="_blank"} (note: they are in Hungarian).